JackyJackHan/JackyJackHan/README.md

-### Hi there 👋 This is Seung Hun Han, a statistician with a great interest and passion in Data Science.
+### Hi there 👋 This is Seung Hun Han, a Data Scientist with a great interest and passion in Data Science.

 Making a maximum effort to become a keen and experienced Data scientist.

 My main fields of interest are:

-1. Natural Language Processing (NLP)

-2. Computer Vision

-3. Big Data

-4. Multivariate Statistical Analysis

-Languages: Python/R/SAS/MySQL

-Tools: Tableau
+1. Time Series Anomaly Detection

+2. Time Series Representation Learning

+3. Time Series Forecasting

 Always have enough time to discuss baseball related subjects.